kaurn6538/nosql-challenge/README.md

 ## Set Up and Update Database

+## Setup
+* 		Install the required dependencies using: bash

 * Insert the new halal restaurant opened in Greenwich to the Database.
 *    establishments.insert_one(new_restaurant)